maeda56/snaredrum-playing-methods-classification/README.md

 # Snare drum playing methods classification by using CNN (SimpleCNN and PANNs ResNet38)
 ## Over View
 I used  3 CNN models to classify a single note on the snare drum into 4 techniques(Strike, Rim, Cross Stick and Buzz).
-In the case of Simple CNN, the accuracy is 79.1%.
+In the case of 4-layer CNN, the accuracy is 79.1%.

 ## Requirement
 Python 3.8.3